 - Information on addressing specific aspects of dementia care and ensuring the safety of residents with dementia, including, but not limited to how to: address pain, provide food and fluids; and prevent wandering and elopement

-- The dementia care training may be included in the required minimum of 12 hours in-service training required for direct care staff within ALFs/RCFs.
+- The dementia care training may be included in the required minimum of 12 hours in-service training required for direct care staff within residential care and assisted living facilities.

 - Dementia care training must reflect current standards for dementia care and be informed by the best evidence in the care and treatment of dementia.

-Some trainings have been pre-approved, below is a graph that indicates which trainings have been pre-approved for either pre-service or in-service education.
+- The table below shows trainings that have been pre-approved for either pre-service or in-service education.

-- No, multi-site organizations may seek training approval for all communities if they are using the same program/curriculum.
+No, multi-site organizations may seek training approval for all communities if they are using the same program or curriculum.